 MOAS is solely responsible for running the shelter and relies on a volunteer Board of Directors to set shelter policy and to do fundraising.
-A shelter manager, Tracy Gilmore hired this year, is responsible for carrying out those policies and running the shelter on a day to day basis.
-Tracy, along with the shelter staff, is also responsible for making euthanasia decisions.
+Our shelter staff is responsible for carrying out those policies and running the shelter on a day to day basis.
+This also includes making euthanasia decisions.
 No one wants to put pets down, and the "ideal" shelter situation would be a "No-Kill" shelter.
 To understand the real difference between a "No-Kill" and a "Kill" shelter please see No-Kill vs. Kill.

 We take our mission to save as many pets as possible very seriously.
 We are excited that we have a successful spay and neuter program.
 Often we are scheduling these surgeries three weeks out with the payoff being that we are helping to prevent hundreds of unwanted animals.

 The days when emails go out with uplifting news make the hard days worthwhile.

 Days when an email goes out that says:

 ...a dog that has been in the shelter for 9 months went to a foster home where she'll get lots of individual attention and won't be conﬁned to a run

 ...a big black dog got adopted today - traditionally one of the most overlooked in shelters

 ...teenaged puppies got to play in Kmart kiddie pools and loved it